-You can pay for the connection before or after the inspection takes place, but the connection cannot be made until the work has been inspected and payment has been been inspected and payment has been received.
+You can pay for the connection before or after the inspection takes place, but the connection cannot be made until the work has been inspected and payment has been received.

 The infrastructure charge normally becomes payble at the point at which the new connection is made, however, for simplicity, we encourage developers to pay for both the infrastructure charge and the connection charge at the same time, before the connection is made.